 Let’s be real here: you’re up against dozens of dentists who’ve filled, cleaned and extracted thousands of teeth.
 They’re all applying for the same jobs as you.

 A personal and enthusiastic cover letter that gets read.

-Here’s a guide to writing a dentist cover letter with and ADA Seal of Acceptance:
+So, without further ado: here’s your guide to writing a dentist cover letter with an ADA Seal of Acceptance.

 In this article: